-For BPHA Internet Extension projects, the Commission will award grants to eligible applicants to cover costs of connecting a "low-income community" to a network that will provide free service to residents of the low-income community.
+For BPHA Internet Extension projects, the Commission will award grants to eligible applicants to cover costs of connecting a "low-income community" to a network that will provide free service to residents of the low-income community for at least five years after project completion.
 Funds from this account are not eligible to finance operations and maintenance costs.
 The maximum grant amount for the BPHA Internet Extension projects that can be approved by ministerial review is \$500,000 per project.
 Applicants are responsible for all costs beyond the maximum amount the Commission will fund.